BRomans/EIT_voice_arcade/README.md

 6.Click "Window" --> "Layout" --> "2 by 3"

-7.Under "Hierarchy" tab double click SamlpeScene to set up graphics
+7.Under "Hierarchy" tab double click SampleScene to open it

 8.To start game click on ">" (start symbol)